krukru741/PortfolioVue/README.md

 npm run build
 ```

+## 🌐 Live Demo

+Check out the live demo of this portfolio at: [https://alben-portfoliovue.netlify.app](https://alben-portfoliovue.netlify.app)

 ## 📄 License

 MIT License - feel free to use this code for your own portfolio!